Codeinwp/wp-maintenance-mode/readme.txt

 = Cache Plugin Support =
 The plugin flush the cache on activate the maintenance mode form the plugins W3 Total Cache and WP Super Cache

-= Interested in WordPress tips and tricks =
-You may also be interested in WordPress tips and tricks at [WP Engineer](http://wpengineer.com/) or for german people [bueltge.de](http://bueltge.de/)

 == Installation ==
 1. Unpack the download-package
 1. Upload all files to the `/wp-content/plugins/` directory, include folders